 Yes, all Jewish teens are invited to apply.

 I am involved in NFTY but I do not live in NFTY-SAR or NFTY-STR.
 Can I still apply to Camp Jenny?

 Yes, but priority is given to teens that live in our regions.

 Do I need to submit a letter of recommendation from my youth director or Rabbi?

 You do not need to submit a letter.
 However, during the application review process, congregational professionals are given the opportunity to provide information about the teens from their synagogue that apply for Camp Jenny.

 What is the application deadline?

-Applications (with the exception of the poster) must be submitted online by 11:59 pm on Sunday, January 6th, 2019.
+Applications (with the exception of the poster) must be submitted online by 11:59 pm on Sunday, January 9th, 2022.
 After that time, the online application will be taken down.
-The poster must be POSTMARKED (not received) by January 4th, 2019.
-Late applications and posters will be penalized and may not be accepted.
+The poster must be POSTMARKED (not received) by January 10th, 2022.
+Late applications and posters may be penalized.